Mandya (film): Soundtrack

 The music of the film was composed by Gurukiran.

 Reception

 A critic from The Hindu wrote that "But in Mandya, he [Om Prakash Rao] staggers continuously and loses grip of the storyline.
 Thus he remains a stranger to both what he wants to convey and what he conveys".
 A critic from Rediff.com wrote that the film "fails to generate interest among the viewers because of a weak script".
+Sify called it "strictly for Darshan fans".
+Echoing the same, a critic from Chitraloka.com wrote that "the film is stitched for Darshan fans".